1dahoJoe/fotobooth/README.md

 # fotobooth
-Based on the TouchSelfie project
+Based on a merger of the TouchSelfie and All-Seeing-Pi projects